Post-Baccalaureate Teacher Certification

 Internships & Student Teaching

-Post-baccalaureate students are required to complete a student-teaching experience at a state-accredited school, which accounts for six of the required 12 semester hours.
+Post-baccalaureate students are required to complete a student-teaching experience at a state-accredited school, which accounts for nine of the required 12 semester hours.
 However, an internship can be substituted for student teaching in the following cases:

 - You secure a teaching position in your area of specialization at an accredited school in the area